isomerpages/psd-publicservice/_who-we-are/The Singapore Public Service.md

 <p>The Singapore Public Service employs about 152,000 public officers who
 work in 16 Ministries and more than 50 statutory boards.</p>
 <h3><strong>Our Mission</strong></h3>
-<p>We work with the elected Government to forge a common vision of Singapore's
+<p>We work with the elected Government and Singaporeans to forge a common
-future among Singaporeans and transform the vision into reality.
-We safeguard the independence, sovereignty, security and prosperity of Singapore.
+vision of Singapore's future and transform the vision into reality.
+We safeguard the sovereignty, security and prosperity of Singapore.
 We uphold justice and equality, guided by the principles of incorruptibility, meritocracy and impartiality.</p>
 <h3><strong>Our Goals</strong></h3>
-<p>We build a dynamic, successful and vibrant nation of excellence, with
+<p>We create the best conditions for Singapore to succeed, and for current
-a safe, secure and stable environment.
-We create the best conditions for Singapore to succeed and for Singaporeans to attain high standards of living.
+and future generations of Singaporeans to attain high standards of living.
-We foster a cohesive and harmonious society, based on respect, care and concern for fellow citizens.</p>
+We keep Singapore vibrant and inclusive, and provide a safe, secure and stable environment.
+We foster a resilient and united society, based on respect, care and concern for fellow citizens.</p>
 <h3><strong>Our Values</strong></h3>
 <p>We act with integrity, serve with empathy, and pursue excellence in all
 we do.</p>